 Vorläufer und Zeitgenossen.
 M. Lassnig

-O. Oberhuber A. Rainer TRRR
+O. Oberhuber A. Rainer TRRR, Vienna

 Galerie Heide Hildebrand, Salutationes,